 Ladies and Gentlemen:

-This letter confirms the interest of Enron Net Works L.L.C., a subsidiary of Enron Corp., or its designated affiliates (collectively, “Enron”) and [Amerex Power, Ltd. and Amerex Natural Gas I, Ltd.] (collectively "Amerex") to enter into definitive agreements for Amerex’s ability to transact on EnronOnline on behalf of its customers, all in accordance with the terms and conditions set forth in this letter and the attached Term Sheet (the transactions described in this letter and Term Sheet are referred to collectively as the “Transaction”).
+This letter confirms the interest of Enron Net Works L.L.C., a subsidiary of Enron Corp., or its designated affiliates (collectively, “Enron”) and [Amerex Power, Ltd. and Amerex Natural Gas I, Ltd.] (collectively "Amerex") to enter into definitive agreements for Amerex’s ability to execute on EnronOnline on behalf of its customers, all in accordance with the terms and conditions set forth in this letter and the attached Term Sheet (the transactions described in this letter and Term Sheet are referred to collectively as the “Transaction”).

 Term Sheet.
 The terms and conditions of the Transaction shall be based upon this letter and the Term Sheet attached hereto as Attachment A, which is hereby incorporated into and made a part of this letter.
 To the extent there is any conflict between the Term Sheet and the terms of this letter, the terms of this letter shall control.